Evaluating Generative Patent Language Models: Experiments Visualization

-In the future, a practical use case for inventors based on such a tool might be exploring inventive ideas in the generated patent text.
+A practical use case for inventors based on such a tool might be to explore inventive ideas in the generated patent text.
 Since the model is specific to the patent domain, the model can generate domain-specific text that may contain ideas different from the prompt.
 Different ideas may augment inventors to invent better and faster.
-This idea of augmentation was proposed as the ``Augmented Inventing'' idea in the author's previous research~\cite{jiehsheng03}.
+This idea of augmentation was proposed as the ``Augmented Inventing'' idea in previous research~\cite{jiehsheng03}.
 The difference and progress here is that, in this manuscript, the patent text is generated at scale and at each token position.
 All text is generated and stored in one batch.
-The UI in this section is a tool for an inventor to slide through each position quickly and brainstorm with all generated patent text.
+The UI in this section is a tool for an inventor to quickly slide through each position and brainstorm with all the generated patent text.
 If needed, multiple samples of patent text can be generated with the same or different parameters in sampling.
 How to enhance the tool after conducting field tests and collecting users' feedback is a crucial step to move forward.